 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

 |Thailand's 12th national park Erawan National Park founded.

 น้ำตกเอราวัณ - Nam Tok Erawan (Erawan Falls) is the main attraction of Erawan National Park.
 It is actually a valley with a series of cascades formed by rimstone pools.
 The whole area is karstified and the water of Nam Tok Erawan is very rich in limestone.
 The limestone is deposited by the water and forms dams.
 The yellow and white of the dams contrasts with the turquoise of the limestone rich water and the deep green of the surrounding rain forest.

-There is a series of waterfalls with a 2km long trail connecting them.
+There is a series of waterfalls with a 2 km long trail connecting them.
 The pools are very popular with the locals for bathing, and the place is very crowded on weekends and especially on Songkran (Thai New Year).
 The Huai Mae Khamin Waterfall, which is one hour drive away, is at least as beautiful as the Erawan Waterfall, but much less crowded.

 There are also five interesting caves which can be visited, Tham Mi (ถ้ำหมี), Tham Ruea (ถ้ำเรือ), Tham Wang Badan (ถ้ำวังบาดาล), Tham Phrathat (ถ้ำพระธาตุ), and Tham Ta Duang.
-They are located all over the park and not developed, but all are accessible on self guided tours on easy trails.
+They are located all over the park and not developed, but all are accessible on self-guided tours on easy trails.
 Ask at the Park headquarter for detailed info and bring a torch.
 The visit to the caves is included in the Erawan National Park day ticket.